Aryamk11/Eng-learn-vocabulary/README.md

 # My English Learning Journal

 Welcome to my personal vocabulary log.
-I update the current week's file by adding at least five new words every day.
+The words I choose come from various media I enjoy, such as manhwas, YouTube videos, movies, and books.
+I update the current week's file by adding at least five new words every day!

 Each entry contains definitions, synonyms, antonyms, and sometimes example sentences to help with learning.